The 19 Best Disney World Rides You Must Go on at Least Once

 Build the concept roadster of your dreams, and then take it for a spin on the titular test track.
-You’ll bump, swerve, and screech your way through the Tron-like obstacle course before heading to the outdoor race track for a face-warping lap at over 70 mph.
+You’ll bump, swerve, and screech your way through the Tron-like obstacle course before heading to the outdoor race track for a face-warping lap at 65 miles per hour, making this the fastest ride in Disney World.
 After each segment, the car you designed is ranked against the rest, with an overall champion crowned at the end.
 Pro tip: don’t spend too much time building your vehicle, even though it’s tempting to fine tune it with all the engine, bodywork, and paint-job options available.

 This indoor dark ride takes you on a tour of the world, hang-glider style.
-Prepare to soar above the Earth, feet dangling in the air, and watch the sights unfold on a brain-tricking wraparound Imax screen.
-Drop in on the Great Wall of China, get up-close with Iguazu Falls, and stop by Sydney Harbor on this gentle, globe-trotting trip.
+Prepare to soar above the Earth, feet dangling in the air, and watch the sights unfold on a brain-tricking wraparound IMAX screen.
+Drop in on the Great Wall of China, take a whiff of the African savanna, get up-close with Iguazu Falls, and stop by Sydney Harbor on this gentle, globe-trotting trip.

-Best enjoyed in warmer weather, this attraction takes you on a tour of the impressive Animal Kingdom zoo.
-Modeled after the African plains with long grasses, rock formations, and giant termite heaps, you’ll get up-close and personal with lions, crocodiles, elephants, giraffes, and co.
-The driver of your caravan has got stacks of knowledge about each animal and their behaviors -- you know, the ciiiiiircle of liiiiiiiife and all that.
+Best enjoyed in warmer weather, this attraction takes you on a tour of a savanna so large that it could contain the entirety of the Magic Kingdom.
+Modeled after the African plains with long grasses, rock formations, and giant termite heaps, you’ll get up close and personal with lions, crocodiles, elephants, giraffes, and co.
+The driver of your caravan has got stacks of knowledge about each animal and their behaviors—you know, the ciiiiiircle of liiiiiiiife and all that.